-A tracker, database and communication platform rolled into one, this app allows users to track carbohydrates consumed, helps review it against a vast database of food items (which is even available offline) and facilitates communication of daily food intake reports to care provider or doctor.
+A tracker, database and communication platform rolled into one, this app allows users to track carbohydrates consumed, helps review it against a vast database of food items (which is even available offline) and facilitates communication of daily food intake reports to care, provider or doctor.

 As the title suggests, this app is detailed in its approach towards diabetes management.
-It is primarily three-pronged, in the sense that it helps manage food consumption, record test results and reminds the user to take medication in predefined intervals.
+It is primarily three-pronged, in the sense that it helps manage food consumption, record test results and reminds the user to take medication at predefined intervals.

 It is ideal for care providers to keep a tab on the user’s activities, in this regard, it even has GPS location feature to monitor activities.

 Perhaps one of the simplest and most flexible applications for diabetes, Ontrack Diabetes helps users edit or add categories for tracking based on their unique requirement.